 Get outside daily, especially first thing in the morning.

 Getting some daylight on your eye retina first thing in the morning will lower stress levels and regulate your circadian rhythm.
 Moving your body daily has a profound effect on immunity.
 Whilst strenuous exercise has been shown to temporarily suppress our immune function, regular, moderate exercise is beneficial.
 As little as 30 minutes of walking five times a week can increase white blood cells and antibody response, whilst acute bouts of moderate duration (<60 minutes) and intensity (< 60% VO2max) will positively impact our natural killer cells, neutrophils and macrophages.
 Walking in nature has also been shown to have a positive effect on mood and mental well being.
-If unable to go for a walk first thing in the morning, aim to have your cup of tea or coffee in the garden or by an open window 🙂
+If unable to go for a walk first thing in the morning, aim to have your cup of tea or coffee (always after food, remember!!) in the garden or by an open window 🙂

 Open your windows for 10-20 minutes every day

 Even in the bitter cold, airing out your house every day will get rid of condensation (which leads to mold), toxins, dust, viruses, bacteria and indoor air pollution, all of which can have a negative effect on our health.
-Central heating also tends to dry out our mucus membranes, form a mechanical barrier for pathogens entering our bodies.
+Central heating also tends to dry out our mucus membranes, which form a mechanical barrier for pathogens entering our bodies.
 Exposing our lungs to fresh air daily can also help lower our stress and anxiety levels.

 Yes, I know I sound like a broken record!
 Getting a regular eight hours of sleep and finding time for rest and relaxation replenishes the immune system and improves resistance to infection.
 Lack of sleep depletes many nutrients and can increase the body’s production of cortisol – our stress hormones.
 If you are struggling with your sleep, look at practising good sleep hygiene such as avoiding screen use 2 hours before bed, dimming the lights in the evenings and keeping your room temperature cool.
 You may also want to ensure you are eating enough carbohydrates throughout the day and consider having a bedtime snack.
 I have written a separate blog post about sleep here.

 Did you think you could read one of my blog posts and not have me talk about stress?
 Yeah, I thought so!
 Stress depletes nutrients important for health defence, such as Vitamin C, zinc and magnesium, as well as affecting your metabolism and thyroid function (also crucial for overall health).
 Easier said than done, but one important thing to remember is that most stress is a mindset – your brain cannot distinguish from actual stress (i.e. being chased by a bear) and perceived stress (i.e. sitting in a traffic jam) and will activate the same physical stress response system, which can have damaging repercussions on your health.
 Look at including mindfulness and relaxation in your daily life and working on a mindset shift.
 And although a stress free life is pretty much a magical unicorn in this modern age, there are a lot of stressors which we can control: undereating, overexercising, overbooking yourself, not creating boundaries, sleep.
 There is lots we can do to reduce stress on our bodies.

 Ensure you are adequately hydrated by drinking mineral rich fluids.